outcomesinsights/conceptql/doc/spec.md

 #### recall
 - Takes 1 argument
-    - The "name" of the stream previously saved using the `define` node
+    - The "name" of the stream previously saved using the `define` operator

 A stream must be `define`d before `recall` can use it.